pujaltedavid/lucky-cat/README.md

 Assuming the user uses two languages $n=2$, the first limit leads 16.6K, the second 14.8K and the third **480 daily users**.

 For now, that is the daily usage limit, however, in a future some libraries may be replaced, lowering down the bundle size, hence smoothing the third limit.

+# Some technical aspects

+compression, storage to cloud storage, reactjs and more technologies, preprocessing datasets with python, source of data.

 # Easter Egg